Steelio/Telegram-Post-Scraper/README.md

 ## Contributing

 If you find any bugs or have suggestions for improvements, feel free to create an issue or submit a pull request.

-## License

-Telegram-Post-Scraper is released under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
-This means that you are free to use the program, but you may not use it for commercial purposes.